javitocor/My-Portfolio/README.md

 cd into the folder, find the index.html file and open it

 # Prerequisites
-- Get your browsers up to date
+- Get your browsers up to date :muscle:

 # Install
 - Install VSCode or any code editor you like